-COLLEGE CREDIT OPTIONS
+COLLEGE CREDIT OPTIONS - HIGH SCHOOL

 There are multiple pathways for students to earn college credit while studying at LCA, either through advanced-study programs leading to credit by examination or through collegiate dual credit programs where a student earns college and high school credit simultaneously.
-College credit programs, whether by examination or dual credit, (a) allow deeper exploration of interests/giftings than the secondary curriculum typically supports and (b) facilitate early completion of collegiate general education requirements, enabling students to enter college as second semester freshmen or even sophomores.
+College credit programs (a) allow deeper exploration of interests/giftings than the middle or high school curriculum typically supports and (b) facilitate early completion of collegiate general education requirements, enabling students to enter college as second semester freshmen or even sophomores.
 LCA strongly encourages students to pursue college credit opportunities offered on the LCA campus during the school day so they can remain fully involved in the LCA school experience.
-Further, in keeping with LCA Christian education philosophy and expected student outcomes, where biblical and Christian worldview curricular integration is a distinctive value in all courses, LCA encourages students taking dual credit courses to select courses from Christian colleges and universities that also value such integration.
-Students interested in any of the options below should discuss their interest(s) with the Academic and Guidance office.
+Further, in keeping with the LCA Philosophy of Christian Education and Expected Student Outcomes, where biblical worldview curricular integration is a distinctive value in all courses, LCA encourages students taking dual credit courses to select courses from Christian colleges and universities that also value such integration.
+Students interested in any of the options below should discuss their interest with the Academic and Guidance Office.